ceharvs/transplant2mongo/README.md

 cd transplant2mongo
 ```

-### Customize the Makefile
-The Makefile can be run using the default setup with sample data before configuring.
-Once you've verified the
-tests work properly with the sample data, update the Makefile to point to your own STAR files.

-Edit the `Makefile` in the following locations:
-* UNOS_DATA (line 3): Specify the location of the data source, including the 'Delimited Text File'
-folder.
-By default, this points to synthetic sample data included in the repository.
-* CLIENT (line 10): Specify location of database client, by default this is 'localhost' and should be 'localhost'
-unless the database will be hosted on a remote server.
-Mongodb must be running at this location.
-* DB (line 11): Specify the name of the database to be used within Mongodb, by default, this is 'organ_data'.
-* COMPONENTS (line 15): The components are the UNOS STAR files that you have access to, this will be list of file
-types (deceased living intestine kidpan liver thoracic) separated by a single space.
-The default setting for the
-Makefile uses all possible components.
+### Quickstart with Sample Data
+If you have MongoDB set up on the system you're using, the sample data should properly go into MongoDB using the

-Run the Makefile to populate the database.
+Makefile.
+Run the following to populate the sample DB and test.
 ```
 make all
 ```

-## Test
+#### Test and Verify

 The makefile includes a test which runs at the end of `make all`.

-To test the import separately, use the default settings for the sample data set.
-Once all of the sample data
+To test the import separately, use the default
-has been loaded, try running the following python script:
+settings for the sample data set.
+Once all of the sample data has been loaded, try running the following python script:
 ```
 python test_database.py localhost organ_data Deceased_Donor ABO AB
 ```